Bar Lev Line: Egyptian breach

 The Egyptians began their simultaneous air and artillery attacks with 250 Egyptian Air Force planes attacking their assigned targets accurately in Sinai.
-Meanwhile, 2,000 artillery pieces opened massive fire against all the strong points along the Bar-Lev Line, a barrage that lasted 53 minutes and dropped 10,500 shells in the first minute alone, or 175 shells per second.
+Meanwhile, 2,000 artillery pieces opened massive fire against all the strong points along the Bar Lev Line, a barrage that lasted 53 minutes and dropped 10,500 shells in the first minute alone, or 175 shells per second.

 Within the first hour of the war, the Egyptian engineering corps tackled the sand barrier.
 Seventy engineer groups, each one responsible for opening a single passage, worked from wooden boats.
 With hoses attached to water pumps, they began attacking the sand obstacle.
 Many breaches occurred within two to three hours of the start of operations—according to schedule; however, engineers at several places experienced unexpected problems.
 The sand from the breached openings in the barrier was reduced to mud, which was one meter deep in some areas.
 This problem required that the engineers emplace floors of wood, rails, stone, sandbags, steel plates, or metal nets for the passage of heavy vehicles.
 The Third Army, in particular, had difficulty in its sector.
 There, the clay proved resistant to high-water pressure and, consequently, the engineers experienced delays in their breaching.
 Engineers in the Second Army completed the erection of their bridges and ferries within nine hours, whereas the Third Army needed more than sixteen hours.

+Israeli defense

 Of the 441 Israeli soldiers in 16 forts on the Bar Lev Line at the start of the war, 126 were killed and 161 captured.
 Only Budapest, to the north of the line near the Mediterranean city of Port Said, held out for the duration of the war, while all the others were overrun.

 Criticism

-In his book The Yom Kippur War: The Epic Encounter That Transformed the Middle East, historian Abraham Rabinovich posits that the Bar-Lev line was a blunder—too lightly manned to be an effective defensive line and too heavily manned to be an expendable tripwire.
+In his book The Yom Kippur War: The Epic Encounter That Transformed the Middle East, historian Abraham Rabinovich posits that the Bar Lev line was a blunder—too lightly manned to be an effective defensive line and too heavily manned to be an expendable tripwire.
 Moreover, it can be argued that the concept of the line was counter-intuitive to the strengths of Israeli battle tactics, which, at their core, relied on agile mobile forces moving rapidly through the battlefield rather than utilizing a heavy reliance on fixed defenses.